Saarthakkj/detoxify-x/privacy-policy.md

 You have the right to:

 - Choose which content categories to filter
+- Select specific tweet content to enforce or diminish
+- Toggle visibility of diminished tweets
 - Clear your locally stored preferences at any time
 - Disable or remove the extension when desired